assemblymade/meta/app/views/guides_groups/domains.md

 #### What hosting provider should I use?

-Assembly can often cover paid hosting costs for products that use Heroku.
-To get started with this process, email support@assembly.com to transfer ownership of your Heroku app.
-You are free to use other platforms, such as AWS, DigitalOcean, Google App Engine, or others.
-However, we do not yet support paying for these providers.
+You are free to use whatever hosting platform you choose, such as Heroku, AWS, DigitalOcean, Google App Engine, or others.

 # Domains